X

 Amrut Medhekar

 We are essentially looking at the past two years since the acquisition has happened.
-The team has really worked very hard and today it is contributing more than the expected lines towards the growth.
-And also we are looking at future further expansion of the portfolio into the specialty mix.
+The team has really worked very hard.
+And today, it is contributing more than the expected lines towards the growth.
+And also, we are looking at future further expansion of the portfolio into the speciality mix.

 Neelam Punjabi